hucker/frist/README.md

 - Purpose: calendar-window membership (in_days, in_months, in_quarters, in_fiscal_years, ...).
 - Behaviour: calendar-aligned, half-open intervals; supports custom week starts and fiscal start month via Chrono/CalendarPolicy composition.
 - Use-case: one-liners for "was this date in the last two months?" or "is this in the current fiscal quarter?"

+Practical note on half-open intervals:

+It is normal English to define time spans as half-open intervals.
+For example, when you say "from 1:00 PM to 2:00 PM" you mean a meeting that starts at 1:00 PM and ends at 2:00 PM (one hour long).
+You do not mean "any time whose hour is 1 or 2" or that the instant at 2:00 PM is included in the 1:00–2:00 meeting.
+In half-open semantics the start is inclusive and the end is exclusive — i.e. the interval contains times t where 1:00 PM <= t < 2:00 PM.
+This convention avoids overlapping windows (e.g., an event that ends exactly at 2:00 PM belongs to the next interval, not the previous one) and makes unit-based queries like `in_hours(1)` intuitive.

 Example: